 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments.
-For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization considers all expenditures related to its ongoing activities of games and competitions, training and other programs, as well as the conduct of services undertaken to support those activities to be general expenditures.
-The Organization has certain assets limited to use for Board-designated purposes that are designated for future programs.
-However, the Board-designated amounts could be made available, if necessary.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization considers all expenditures related to its ongoing activities of games and competitions, training, and other activities, as well as the conduct of services undertaken to support those activities to be general expenditures.
+However, the board-designated amounts could be made available, if necessary.
 As part of Organization's liquidity management plan, cash in excess of daily requirements are invested in the Organization's investment fund.